 In our research, we have found that there are “broad keywords” that attract browsers and “money keywords” that attract buyers.
 Identifying and differentiating these is the very first step in maximizing the Return On Investment (ROI) of your website site with search engines.
 Five common search engine keyword mistakes are as follows:

 - Only using single-word terms

-- Using terms that are way too broad and do not focused to what you offer
+- Using terms that are way too broad and do not focus on what you offer

-- Using terms that are too specialised, which nobody searches for
+- Using terms that are too specialized, which nobody searches for

 - Using search engine keyword terms which are unpopular